-Mr. Angerholzer serves as President & CEO of the Center for the Study of the Presidency & Congress (CSPC) in Washington, D.C.
+Mr. Angerholzer serves as Executive Vice President at the Institute of International Education (IIE) in Washington, D.C.
+Prior to joining IIE, Mr. Angerholzer was President & CEO of the Center for the Study of the Presidency & Congress (CSPC).
 CSPC is a non-partisan policy organization established in 1965, which applies lessons of leadership and history to current domestic and international challenges and promotes cooperation between The White House, Congress, and the private sector.

 Mr. Angerholzer is also Managing Director of the Richard Lounsbery Foundation, a New York philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.
 Additionally, he serves on the Advisory Board of Radius Ventures, a New York venture capital firm that invests in expansion-stage health and life sciences companies.
 He has traveled extensively abroad, especially in Asia, Europe, Latin America, and the Middle East.

 Mr. Angerholzer has served as Special Assistant to the Vice Chairman of the Center for Strategic & International Studies (CSIS) in Washington, D.C. and as Advisor to the CSIS Abshire-Inamori Leadership Academy (AILA).
 Previously, he was an Adviser to Trinity Wall Street and a United States Senate Doorkeeper.